vberlier/narwhal/README.md

 ### Using assertions

-Unicorn defines a few macros that are meant to be used inside of tests to report test failures.
+Narwhal defines a few macros that are meant to be used inside of tests to report test failures.
 The most basic one is `FAIL`.
-It simply notifies Unicorn that the test failed and stops the test execution.
+It simply notifies Narwhal that the test failed and stops the test execution.
 You can optionally include an error message and use formatting to provide more details.

 ```c
 TEST(example1)